Yotsukaidō: Climate

 Yotsukaidō has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Yotsukaidō is 15.0 °C. The average annual rainfall is 1431 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.4 °C, and lowest in January, at around 4.7 °C.

 Demographics

 Per Japanese census data, the population of Yotsukaidō has grown rapidly over the past 60 years.
+Yotsukaidō is home to almost 1,000 Afghans, which makes it the largest foreign population in Yotsukaidō and the Japanese city with largest Afghan community.